islamfarid/Android-coding-challenge/README.md

 and also dagger subpackage for dependencey injection
 # i didn't make all possible unit testing but i tried to show you my way of thinking also there exist an issue that they run individually correct but together they may fail may be i am using shared resource and didn't reset
-but i don't have time to search about this issue i am sorry for that
+but i don't have time to search about this issue i am sorry for that one last thing i ran out of time so i douldn't make unit testing for the busness class